sami016/Genetiq.NET/readme.md

 # Project

+ - Evolutionary Algorithm: A class of algorithm inspired by the evolutionary process seen in nature.
+	- Optimization algorithm involving a population of reproducing individuals, each of which is assigned a measure of fitness based on a utility function (analogous with Darwinian fitness).
+	- Individuals with higher fitness values reproduce with a greater probability than those with lower fitness values, hence the relative frequency of fitter individuals increases over time.
+	- Variation is introduced over time via mutation and recombination, this variation gives differences that can be acted on by the selective pressure.
+Despite this gradual variation, children are always similar to their parents.
+ - Genetic Algorithm: A subclass of evolutionary algorithms in which an individual's genome is represented by a sequence/string of numbers.

 # Examples

  - [Example 1: Evolving a simple sequence of 'A's](https://github.com/sami016/Genetiq.NET/tree/master/Genetiq.Examples/1_simple_sequence_string_a_count)
  - [Example 2: Evolving a linear classifier](https://github.com/sami016/Genetiq.NET/tree/master/Genetiq.Examples/2_linear_classification_task)

 # Future